unfamiliarish/aoc/README.md

 │   └── day#
 |   ...
 ├── README.md
+├── Makefile
 └── utils.py
 ```

-The `utils.py` at project root is the master utils file.
-This is copied into each `day#` directory to make imports simpler.
+The `utils.py` at project root is the master version.
+It is copied into individual `day#` directories to make imports simpler.

-Then each year has its own directory, and under that are directories holding code for each day.
+Each year has its own directory, and under those are directories holding code for each day.

-Any imports are for packages or other files within a `day#` directory.
+Imports within a `day#` solution directory are exclusively packages or other files within that directory.